Patricia Jennings, PhD

 Bidyut Bose, PhD

-Bidyut Bose, PhD, learned mindfulness from his father and other teachers since he was a child, and is paying it forward by bringing mindfulness to children and youth in K-12 schools and alternative schools, juvenile halls and jails.
+Bidyut (BK) Bose, PhD, learned mindfulness from his father and other teachers since he was a child, and is paying it forward by bringing mindfulness to children and youth in K-12 schools and alternative schools, juvenile halls and jails.
 He is the Founder and Executive Director of Niroga Institute, a 15-year-old non-profit that has brought evidence-based trauma-informed Dynamic Mindfulness (DMind) programs directly to 65,000 students in hundreds of schools, and trained over 15,000 educators, who have brought DMind to an additional 600,000 youth.
-Bidyut is the author of Teaching Transformative Life Skills to Students.
-You can connect with Bidyut on his website, Facebook, and Instagram.
+He also is the author of Teaching Transformative Life Skills to Students.

 Ali Smith Co-founded the Holistic Life Foundation in 2001, where he currently serves as Executive Director.
 He is a native of Baltimore, Maryland and graduate of the Friends School of Baltimore and the University of Maryland, College Park, receiving a BS in Environmental Science and Policy with a Biodiversity specialization.
 He has over 16 years of experience teaching yoga and mindfulness to diverse populations all over the planet.
 Ali has authored a series of children's books, and co-authored several yoga and mindfulness based curriculums, as well as developed numerous workshops and trainings.
 He also helped develop and pilot HLF’s Mindful Moment program, known for turning “detention into meditation”.

 You can learn more about Ali's work at the website for the Holistic Life Foundation.